Welcome

 A few months later, the pandemic arrived and pushed us onto Zoom.
 Slowly, people started to hear about our group and join us from other states (and provinces).
 They were former evangelicals who wondered where they would find inclusive spiritual community.
 For many of these folks, there either wasn’t an antiracist or LGBTQIA-affirming Christian space in their local area, or there were only spaces like this in unfamiliar church traditions with bishops and priestly robes.
 We realized we were already being a church, and that we should stay online to welcome folks anywhere who are fleeing fundamentalism.
 Thus Harbor Online Community was born.

 We’ve existed formally as a church since March 2021.
-We’re currently an independent community, and we have partnered extensively with Launchpad Partners, the United Church of Christ, and the Presbyterian Church (USA).
+We’re currently an independent community, but we are grateful for our partnerships with Launchpad Partners, the United Church of Christ, the Presbyterian Church (USA), and the Association of Welcoming and Affirming Baptists.

 PASTORS: